egeeamu/voskhod/README.md

 > git clone https://github.com/egeeamu/voskhod

-The firts time you use the pipeline you have to download associated tools and compile them.
+The first time you use the pipeline you have to download associated tools and compile them.
 The following commands achieve this task.
 In the voskhod folder type:

 > chmod +x *.sh